Yumingg/academic_homepage/content/home/projects.md

   view: 2
   flip_alt_rows: false
 ---
-As a long-term advocate of cryptocurrency, I actively invest in crypto venture projects that significantly contribute to decentralization, regardless of market conditions.
-My focus is on technological innovations that have the potential to disrupt existing business models or create new demands.
-Although I typically make only a few investments each year, I often take the lead in the first round of funding alongside my friends when I have a clear vision.
-I am particularly interested in being the first investor in teams that offer new narratives or provide fresh insights into established markets.
-Additionally, I approach each investment of interest as a research project.
+As a long-term supporter of cryptocurrency, I invest in ventures that make significant technical contributions to decentralization.
+My focus is on technological innovations that have the potential to disrupt traditional business models or create new demands.
+Although I typically make only a few investments each year, I often lead the first round of funding alongside my friends when I identify a clear opportunity.
+I take pride in being the first investor in teams that present fresh narratives or unique insights into established markets.
+Each investment is a serious commitment for me, approached as a research project where I rigorously analyze every aspect.

 The following are my primary interests (not limit to):